microsoft/Purview-ADB-Lineage-Solution-Accelerator/TROUBLESHOOTING.md

 * Confirm that the OlToPurviewMappings app setting is populated and matches your release’s version of [OlToPurviewMappings.json](https://github.com/microsoft/Purview-ADB-Lineage-Solution-Accelerator/blob/release/1.1/deployment/infra/OlToPurviewMappings.json)
 * Review the Databricks Driver Logs and identify the namespace authority (e.g. jdbc, abfss, dbfs) for the OpenLineage Inputs/Outputs being emitted
 * Look for the json after the EventEmitter logging statement.
 Then look at the inputs / outputs field in the emitted JSON.
-* If the authority is not found in the OlToPurviewMappsings JSON, it is an unsupported type.
+* If the authority is not found in the OlToPurviewMappings JSON, it is an unsupported type.
 Consider [modifying the OlToPurviewMappings to your need](./extending-source-support.md).

 ## <a id="purviewout-dbr-auth" />Error getting Authentication Token for Databricks API